Hanu73/gettingRadioButtonValues/README.md

 # gettingRadioButtonValues
-Code to retrieve the values of Radio buttons
+Code to get the values of Radio buttons